Promeos/LADOT-Street-Sweeping-Transition-Pan/README.md

 ![Executive-Summary](visuals/ladot_executive_summary.png)
 ## Business Goal

-Determine if the LADOT's digital communication plan educated the public about street sweeping during COVID-19.
+Determine if the LADOT's digital communication plan educated the public on continued street sweeping citations during COVID-19.

 ## Background

-### COVID-19 hits California, Street Sweeping Stopped
+### COVID-19 hits California, Street Sweeping Suspended
 On March 16, 2020, the Mayor of Los Angeles relaxed parking enforcement across the city, putting a __temporary halt to the issuance of street sweeping citations__.
 Suspending citations allowed residents to practice social distancing during the outbreak of COVID-19. - [Source](https://github.com/Promeos/LADOT-COVID19-enforcement/blob/main/city-documents/city-council/LADOT-transition-plan.pdf)
 - Once a week, Angelenos are required to move vehicles parked in the street to make way for routine sweeps.
 - Failing to do so results in a $73 citation.